intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

    relationships and described handling of liaison communications that don't have a formal relationship.

-# Aspects of Liaisons and Liaison Management

-The IETF communicates with other organizations (such as other SDOs) through two different types of relationships: Formal Liaison Relationships {{formal}} and Informal Relationships {{informal}}.
-The type of relationship needed depends on the resources that groups within each organization (for example ,"Working Groups" in the IETF) require in order to communicate and collaborate effectively.

-## Formal Liaison Relationships {#formal}
+# Establishment of Formal Liaison Relationships {#formal}

 A formal liaison relationship is established between the IETF and another organization when it is mutually agreeable and beneficial to do so.

+Generally informal collaboration between the IETF and peer organizations is preferred whenever direct working relationships between the members of both organizations is possible.
+Specifically, there are no processes in the IETF that require a formal liaison relationship as our work is conducted in open public meetings and on mailing lists where anyone can contribute.
+Inputs from all participants in the IETF, regardless of the type of relationship, are given equal weight and standing.
+When a similar structure exists in the peer organization and all participants have access to open working documents and communication mechanisms, there may not be a need for a more formal structure.

+There is no specific procedure to enable informal collaboration.
+Such an informal relationship simply exists by defacto when members of both organizations cross-collaborate and participate in the groups with overlapping interest.

+Note that formal communications in the form of liaison statements, if needed, can be used without establishing a formal liaison relationship.
+In this case, since a formal liaison manager does not exist, the IAB itself will be responsible for ensuring liaison statements are handled appropriately, as further explained in
+{{?I-D.kuehlewind-iab-rfc4053bis}}.

-From the IETF's perspective this is needed only when required for specific purposes.
+From the IETF's perspective a formal relationship is needed only when required for specific purposes, such as:
-However, there might be formal requirements from the peer organization to enable collaboration within the peer organization's processes.

-The IAB uses two different aspects when it considers whether or not to establish a formal relationship with a peer organization.
-The first aspect deals with the level of collaboration needed, and the second deals with any restrictive nature of communication that impedes open collaboration.

 a) There is an overlap in work between one or more groups in each organization that requires close collaboration that would not be possible without a formal relationship.